 I bought them for gift-sized zucchini bread or banana bread.
 But the rest of the year, they gather dust.

-They are the just the right size for miniature lasagna.
+They are the just the right size for a miniature casserole.

 (Remember: Any cookware that can go in the oven can also go in the air fryer.)